Andrew565/hafcaf/README.md

 }
 ```

-If you want to add just a single page, that last part is what you'll need.
+If you want to add just a single page at a time, that last part is what you'll need.
 Here's the simpler version:

 ```javascript
 fetch("https://yourserver.it/pages/page3.html")